 - Browse for specific information by agent

-What You Don’t Know, You Can Sell: Merck’s Cavalier Attitude Towards the Welfare of HIV/HCV Coinfected Patients
+What You Don’t Know, You Can Sell: Merck’s Cavalier Attitude Toward the Welfare of HIV/HCV-Coinfected Patients

 HCAB Position Statement: Hepatitis C Drug Development and Drug-Drug Interaction Studies

 February 2012 – The Hepatitis C Community Advisory Board (HCAB) recognizes the value of more effective and less toxic treatment for hepatitis C virus (HCV).
 We believe that sponsors can conduct key drug-drug interaction (DDI) studies with direct-acting antivirals (DAAs) and other candidates in development and medications commonly used by people with hepatitis C and those coinfected with HIV/HCV prior to their approval, without delaying development of these important therapies.